aldryn/aldryn-docs/docs/tutorial/commandline/installation_windows.rst

 Download the latest version of `Docker Toolbox <https://www.docker.com/toolbox>`_ and run the installer.
-This will configure VirtualBox (which will run the virtual machines your local Aldryn enviroment requires) and Kitematic (a Docker machine controller).
+This will configure VirtualBox (which will run the virtual machines your local Aldryn environment requires) and Kitematic (a Docker machine controller).

 *******